 A. Participants in the Leadership Academy are 16 to 17 years old or have completed the 10th grade.

-A. Most of the staff are college students.
+A. Most of the counselors are college students.
 Many of them grew up as campers at Greenbrier.
 The rest have been referred by friends of Greenbrier, or are international staff who have come to Camp through a long-running cultural exchange program.
-The staff go through an intensive week long orientation prior to the arrival of the campers.
+The counselors go through an intensive week long orientation prior to the arrival of the campers.

 Q. What are the medical accommodations?